Zihan-Chen-PhMA/PyMatching/README.md

 [arXiv:2312.04522](https://arxiv.org/abs/2312.04522) but is more versatile since the soft-output mothod does not have a hard requirement on the boundary condition of the surface codes or decoding graphs.
 Following [this StackExchange post](https://quantumcomputing.stackexchange.com/questions/35572/how-to-force-pymatching-into-the-opposite-equivalence-class), the soft-output method can be implemented on the sparse blossom algorithm so that for each decoding shot, a soft output (or perhaps a few soft outputs) is calculated based on the internal variables (graph_fill_regions) created during the docoding process.
-See [] for an example of how to obtain soft output when decoding SE circuits on rotated surface codes.
+See [-to-be-updated-...] for an example of how to obtain soft output when decoding SE circuits on rotated surface codes.

 # PyMatching 2